Here are some South Korean business magnates who are striving to return to their roots.

 The company came under creditor ownership in 2001 but was finally acquired by Chung Mong-koo, the eldest surviving son of Chung Ju-yung.

 Upon the acquisition, Chung Mong-koo is known to have visited his Gye-dong office in Seoul, where Hyundai Construction is headquartered, more than once a week.
 On his first day there, the 76-year-old said, “This is so emotional.”
-Securing the roots

 Samsung Everland’s fashion division on July 4 announced that it would revert to the name Cheil Industries, less than a year after it took Cheil’s fashion unit under its wing.